 Diagnosis is based on symptoms.

-Strategies are used to prolong functioning as long as possible, and the drugs used to treat Alzheimer disease may help.
+Strategies are used to prolong functioning as long as possible, and the medications used to treat Alzheimer disease may help.

 Dementia with Lewy bodies is the third most common type of dementia.
 Dementia with Lewy bodies usually develops in people older than 60.

-About 40% of people with Parkinson disease develop Parkinson disease dementia.
+About 40% of people with Parkinson disease Parkinson Disease (PD) Parkinson disease is a slowly progressive degenerative disorder of specific areas of the brain.
+It is characterized by tremor when muscles are at rest (resting tremor), increased muscle tone... read more develop Parkinson disease dementia.
 The dementia usually develops after age 70 and about 10 to 15 years after Parkinson disease is diagnosed.